amiantos/ealain/README.md

 - [Download Ealain v1.0 for macOS](https://amiantos.s3.amazonaws.com/ealain-1.0.zip)

-## How it works
+## Styles

-- Ealain uses the AI Horde to generate art.
-Learn more at [https://aihorde.net](https://aihorde.net)!
+Ealain uses the AI Horde Style system, meaning you can create your own style and tell the screensaver to use it.
+To learn more, check out [STYLES.md](/STYLES.md).